toptensoftware/moe-js/readme.md

 ### Partials

-Partials let you embed the contents of another template inside this template:
+Partials let you embed the contents of another template inside this template.

 Invoke the UserDetails template, passing the current model as the model for the template.